Darwin Quintero: 2012–13 season

 Quintero made his first appearance of the 2012 Apertura on 21 July, scoring once in a 2–1 win over San Luis.
 On 29 July, Quintero scored in the 89th minute to give Los Guerreros a 1–0 victory over Guadalajara.
 On 1 September Quintero scored twice to help Santos defeat Tigres 3–1.
 He ended the Apertura with 7 goals, the most on the team, however Santos failed to qualify for Liguilla, finishing level on points with Guadalajara, but missing out due to a worse goal differential.
 On 16 March 2013, now in the Torneo Clausura, Quintero recorded a late assist and scored in the 89th minute to give Santos a dramatic victory over Atlas.
 He finished the tournament with 4 goals and helped Santos return to Liguilla.
 In the quarterfinals, after a scoreless first leg, Quintero scored twice in the second leg with Atlas to give Santos a 3–1 victory.
 However they were eliminated by Cruz Azul in the semifinals, with Quintero being sent off in the second leg.

 Quintero made his first appearance of the 2012–13 CONCACAF Champions League on 21 August 2012, scoring a hat-trick in a 5–0 victory over Club Águila in the first match of the group stage.
 In their next match, he would find the back of the net again to help Santos to a 3–1 victory over Toronto.
-After losing the first leg of the quarterfinals away to the Houston Dynamo 1–0, Santos responded with a 3–0 win in leg two to advance to the semifinals, where they were drawn with the Seattle Sounders.
+After losing the first leg of the quarterfinals away to the Houston Dynamo 1–0, Santos responded with a 3–0 win in leg two to advance to the semifinals, where they were drawn with Seattle Sounders FC.
 Santos won the first leg 1–0 at CenturyLink Field, with Quintero assisting Herculez Gomez's goal and being named man of the match.
 In the return leg Santos managed a 1–1 draw with Quintero scoring to help send Los Guerreros to their second consecutive CCL final, facing Monterrey once again.
 After a scoreless first leg, Quintero opened the scoring in leg two with a goal in the 38th minute.
 With Santos up 2–1, Quintero was subbed off in the 82nd minute.
 Soon after Monterrey would level the score at 2 in the 83rd minute, before taking the lead in the 86th.
 Rayados would add on another goal in stoppage time to defeat Santos 4–2, defeating Santos in consecutive CCL finals and taking their third consecutive Champions league title.
 Quintero's 6 goals in the tournament saw him tie for the golden boot with Nicolas Muñoz.